alinex/node-builder/README.md

 To publish the next bugfix version only call:

-    > alinex-make -c publish               # from within the package directory
+    > builder -c publish               # from within the package directory
-    > alinex-make -c publish ./node-error  # or from anywhere else
+    > builder -c publish ./node-error  # or from anywhere else

     Change package.json
     Write new changelog